letsiki/SQL_project_data_analysis/README.md

     salary_year_avg DESC
 LIMIT 10;
 ```
-Here's the breakdown of the top data analyst jobs in 2023:
+### Breakdown of Top Data Analyst Jobs in 2023:

-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+- **Wide Salary Range:** The top 10 highest-paying data analyst roles range from $184,000 to $650,000 annually, highlighting substantial salary potential within the field.
-- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse Employers:** Companies such as SmartAsset, Meta, and AT&T offer competitive salaries, demonstrating widespread interest across diverse industries.
-- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Job Title Variety:** There is a diverse array of job titles ranging from Data Analyst to Director of Analytics, reflecting the varied roles and specializations within the field of data analytics.

 ![Top Paying Roles](assets/1_top_paying_roles.png)
-*Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*
+*This bar graph visualizes the salary distribution among the top 10 data analyst roles; generated from SQL query results.*

-### 2. Skills for Top Paying Jobs
+### Skills Required for Top Paying Jobs:

-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To comprehend the skills necessary for high-paying data analyst positions, I integrated job postings with skills data, offering insights into the competencies valued by employers for roles with significant compensation.
 ```sql
 WITH top_paying_jobs AS (
     SELECT